Driving and Hiking Directions to

 Burlington South Light

-My 300-page book, Lighthouses and Coastal Attractions of Northern New England: New Hampshire, Maine, and Vermont, provides human interest stories from each of the 76 lighthouses, along with the coastal attractions and tours near each beacon, and contact info to plan your special trips.
+Lighthouses and Coastal Attractions of Northern New England: This book provides human interest stories from each of the 76 lighthouses of northern New England, along with the coastal attractions and tours near each beacon, and contact info to plan your special trips.
 You'll find over 360 images inside as well.
 Look inside! |

 |

-In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid positive social and political changes.
-They were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies.
-This book, with plenty of black and white and color images, provides historical accounts of each of these mighty sailing marvels.
-Stories involve competitions, battling destructive storms, acts of heroism, accidents and collisions, the Great War, and their final voyages.
-Learn about this special time in our New England maritime history.
-Enjoy! |
+The Rise and Demise of the Largest Sailing Ships: In the early 1900s, New England shipbuilders constructed the world’s largest sailing ships amid social and political reforms.
+These giants of sail were the ten original six-masted coal schooners and one colossal seven-masted vessel, built to carry massive quantities of coal and building supplies, and measured longer than a football field!
+This book, balanced with plenty of color and vintage images, showcases the historical accounts that followed these mighty ships.
+These true stories include competitions, accidents, battling destructive storms, acts of heroism, and their final voyages. |